jordanmchavez/kdm-tts/Backlog.md

     * Terrain Grid Snapping

 * Large notes field on back of char sheet
-* Better battle reference
-    * Full survivor stats
-    * Ability to show/hide F&T and founding stone, or any piece
-    * Show/hiude buttons with tooltips and "show all"
-* Location abstraction that's independent of position
-    * Spatial Index and Dropzone should interact with it directly
 * Menus should be mutually exclusive: clicking on one should close the others
-* Dependency injection to avoid circular requires()
 * Fix broken multi-line notes
 * two armor sets keep one forever